0SimoneSerra0/GameHub/README.md

 # GameHub
-Project made to understand the foundamentals of the React framework
+Project made to understand the fundamentals of the React framework

 # dependencies